Definition and Epidemiology of Diabetic Glomerulopathy

 The key features of diabetic glomerulopathy include thickening of the capillary basement membrane, diffuse mesangial sclerosis, as well as nodular glomerular sclerosis.
 The histopathologic appearance of diabetic glomerulopathy is predominantly similar in type 1 and 2 diabetes.

 Glomerular capillary basement membrane thickening is almost always present in diabetic glomerulopathy.
-It is a feature of diabetic microangiopathy, which is related to the process of diffuse basement membrane thickening that occurs in capillaries in vascular structures (e.g. the retina, skin, skeletal muscle) as well as non-vascular structures (e.g. renal tubules, peripheral nerves).
-These changes appear early on in the glomerulus, within 1 to 2 years of onset of diabetes.
+It is a feature of diabetic microangiopathy, which is related to the process of diffuse basement membrane thickening that occurs in capillaries in vascular structures (e.g. the retina, skin and skeletal muscle), as well as non-vascular structures (e.g. renal tubules and peripheral nerves).
+These changes appear early on in the glomerulus, within 1 to 2 years of the onset of diabetes.